Getting an Inheritance?

 If you like the idea of setting up trusts, so the cash is secured for the people you want it to go toward and escapes estate taxes, now is the time to start building that into your financial planning.
 Pillar Wealth Management helps high net worth families create estate plans that dramatically reduce their estate taxes using this approach.

 We’ve had people come to us with over $100 million in assets and no estate plan.
 They are in peril of losing nearly half their fortune to taxes when they die.
 If this is you, you need to act now.
 Schedule a quick introductory call with our wealth management experts.

 Fund a Business Startup

 The possibilities here are endless.
 But if you have a business idea, now might be the time to go for it.
-Again – don’t use all the money for this.
+Again – don’t use all the cash for this.
 That would be reckless.
 But your inheritance can open up the possibility of doing something you’ve always dreamed about.

 Buy Investment Properties

-Your inheritance can also put you in position to expand your real estate holdings.
+Your inheritance can also put you in a position to expand your real estate holdings.
 Get in on an apartment complex, duplex, or four-plex, for example.
 Or buy a second or third home and use it as a rental.
 Buy a few houses in poor condition, renovate them, and flip them.

 If property investment is something you’ve always wanted to get into, now might be your best chance.